kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 `maxSurge == 0`, an old Pod that is still available is a deletion candidate, so the controller would race the kubelet for a Pod that is already being terminated and spend `maxUnavailable` budget doing it.
-The implementation builds the suppressed-node set once from `nodeList` at the top of `rollingUpdate` and skips those nodes as surge-create and delete candidates in both branches.
+The implementation builds the suppressed-node set for the DaemonSet once from `nodeList` at the top of `rollingUpdate` and skips those nodes as surge-create and delete candidates in both branches.
 This removes the controller as an *actor* on the node; it does not change accounting.
 A suppressed node's missing or terminating Pod continues to count as unavailable, consistent with the status treatment above, and whether it